aquilamacedocosta/aquilamacedocosta.github.io/_posts/2024-08-01-introduction-to-integration-testing.md

 done
 ```

-The `container_run` function is essential for setting up the test environment
+The `container_run()` function is essential for setting up the test environment
 within the Podman container.
 It ensures that the container remains active,
 allowing multiple commands to be executed sequentially.
 Normally, a Podman
 container is designed to run a single process and terminate when that process
 ends.
 However, to perform a series of operations in a single container session,
-container_run initiates a never-ending command, such as sleep infinity, as the
+`container_run()` initiates a never-ending command, such as `sleep infinity`,
-primary process.
-This keeps the container alive and ready for further commands,
+as the primary process.
+This keeps the container alive and ready for further
-making it an ideal setup for integration testing.
+commands, making it an ideal setup for integration testing.

 In this context, the `container_exec` function is crucial for installing the
 kworkflow binary within the container.
 It ensures that the installation uses